NiniWang/Glycogen-metabolism-in-NMR-heart/README.md

 >Liver-like glycogen metabolism supports glycolysis in naked mole-rat heart during ischaemia.
 Amanda Bundgaard, Nini Wang, Iuliia Vyshkvorkina, Maria Sol Jacome Burbano, Maksym Cherevatenko, Theodoros Georgomanolis, Frederik Dethloff, Patrick Giavalisco, Jan-Wilm Lackmann, Gary R Lewin, Christian Frezza and Jane Reznick.
 >Preprint: https://www.biorxiv.org/content/10.1101/2024.06.09.598072v1

-**Disclaimer:** While we encourage the reuse of these materials, please note that the code shared here is specifically used for this project and the high-performance computing platform of the Regional Computing Center of the University of Cologne (RRZK).
-It may require appropriate modifications when used with other datasets.

 ### Longest transcipt identification
 [01.Longest_Transcript](https://github.com/NiniWang/Glycogen-metablism-in-NMR-heart/tree/main/01.Longest_Transcript): Scripts to identify all longest transcript base on the annotation files.